If you’re writing a blog while working full-time, I feel you girl.

 Before you sign off on on your post, come up with a way to increase the value of your content.
 This could be by adding:

 Not only will people LOVE you for giving them free stuff, but offering those extras as opt-in freebies is a great way to build up your email list.
 Not sure how to create the perfect freebie?
 Check out this post for all the deetz!

 Once you’ve written down your answers to the 5 questions above, writing your actual blog post will be a breeze!
 Take this post as an example.
 I created an outline in less than 5 minutes using these 5 questions as a guide, and it only took another 20 minutes to actually type this post out.

-Once you factor in proofreading, creating images, and designing the perfect opt-in freebie to go along with it, this whole post took me about an hour to put together.
+After proofreading, creating images, and designing the perfect opt-in freebie, this blog post took me about an hour to put together.
 Not too shabby, if I do say so myself!

 To sum it up, here are the main points I want you to take home with you today:

 The basic format of a killer blog post is as follows…